nickczh/nickchua/_posts/2023-12-22-Penetration-Testing-Methodology.md

 #### Rustscan

-To quickly scan all ports in a machine, Rustscan is preferred for me as it will take a long time in Nmap.
+Rustscan is sometimes preferred for me as it scans faster and its output can serve as a cross-reference to Nmap's.

 ```
 rustscan -a 10.150.150.18 --range 1-65535 --ulimit 5000